Subscribe

 The “Execute” modality is required to answer the new challenges:

-Hiring & managing, not just building things
+Hiring & managing, not building things only

-Fixing the shortcuts, not just new features
+Fixing the shortcuts, not new features only

 Solving for rare things becoming common